Trading is difficult.

 For example, position sizing trades is something I no longer think about.

-I’ve created a position sizing calculator for members and I to quickly plug in our stop loss and entry, and based on our own personal risk profile and account size, it returns back the optimal number of shares to enter.
+I’ve created a position size calculator so that I can quickly plug in my stop loss and entry, and based on my own personal risk profile and account size, it returns back the optimal number of shares to enter.

 Systematically measuring broad market health is also something I’ve automated.
 This helps me make smarter and more objective trade decisions and also ensures that I’m not missing anything important going on.